 06.01.05 Step 1.5: Screen Based on Licensee Fire PRA Results

-any NPPs in the U.S. have transitioned to a risk-informed performance-based fire protection program in accordance with Reference 9 via 10CFR50.48(c).
+Many NPPs in the U.S. have transitioned to a risk-informed performance-based fire protection program in accordance with NFPA 805 (Reference 9) via 10CFR50.48(c).
 For these and other plants with a fire PRA, the results of the licensee’s PRA-based risk evaluation can serve as the basis for screening a finding to Green, provided a SRA reviews and approves.

 06.02 Phase 2 Analysis Basis